🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 I'm guessing you have a rough interest in coding if you're here, but your vision of what it's like and the real life work is probably a little different.

 The only way to really know, is to give it a try, and listen to people who've been doing it for a while.
 Be sure to think about what they're saying though.
-Some elements they might like or hate, could be something you love.
+Some of the elements that they might like or hate, could be something you love.

 If you're on the fence, I highly recommend you read this post to really help you determine if coding is for you.